Sunday, April 26, 2026

 #42 (Gordon Hensley) & #44 (Brian Arnold)

-To Mrs. French, Christie, Steven and their entire wonderful family, thank you for sharing him with us.
+To Mrs. French, Christi, Steven and their entire wonderful family, thank you for sharing him with us.
 The world is a different place because you allowed him to be our Coach.
 The sacrifices you made are immense.
 His ministry was absolutely, YOUR MINISTRY.

 If you hear an echo over the next few days, don't panic.
 Coach French now has an eternity for "One more play."
 Thank you Coach.
 Love you.